Harriet Chung

 Musical Theatre, Ballet, and Contemporary Instructor

-Harriet received critical acclaim for her dual roles as Hui Li and Auntie Zhao, and for her dance choreography, in the world premiere of Salesman in China at the Stratford Festival in 2024.
+Most recently, Harriet earned widespread praise for her dual roles and choreography in the world premiere of Salesman in China at the Stratford Festival (2024), reprising her role at the National Arts Centre in 2025.

 Mariana Mangevil Alvarez